MicrosoftDocs/windows-dev-docs/windows-apps-src/design/in-app-help/guidelines-for-app-help.md

 ms.assetid: c3e73f9b-4839-4804-b379-c95b0ca4fbe8
 ms.localizationpriority: medium
 ---

-# Guidelines for App Help
+# Guidelines for app help

 Applications can be complex, and providing effective help for your users can greatly improve their experience.
 Not all applications need to provide help for their users, and what sort of help should be provided can vary greatly, depending on the application.